 By Syndication Washington Post, Bloomberg · Claire Ballentine, Vildana Hajric

-The S&P 500, Dow Jones Industrial Average and Nasdaq Composite indexes reached all-time highs after China said over the weekend that it will tighten intellectual property rules, a move aimed at boosting the chances of a trade deal between the two largest economies.
-Tech shares led the gains.
+The S&P 500 and Nasdaq Composite Indexes climbed to all-time highs after China said it will tighten intellectual property rules, a move aimed at boosting the chances of a trade deal between the two largest economies.
 Charles Schwab Corp. agreed to buy TD Ameritrade Holding Corp., while LVMH purchased U.S. jeweler Tiffany & Co.

-The Stoxx Europe 600 index advanced, with all 19 industry sectors closing in the green.
+The Stoxx Europe 600 Index advanced, with all 19 industry sectors in the green.
 Equities climbed across Asia, led by those in Hong Kong, where local elections brought a landslide victory to pro-democracy candidates.
-The dollar gained versus the euro and yen.
+The dollar was mixed against most of its major peers and weakened versus the British pound.

 While doubts about the rally remain and haven investments such as bonds seem well-supported, stocks globally are approaching a third month of gains.
-The S&P 500 index is building on an advance from Friday, when President Donald Trump said he was "very close" to a trade pact with Chinese President Xi Jinping, even as Treasuries hold on to most of their two-week surge.
+The S&P 500 Index is building on an advance from Friday, when President Donald Trump said he was "very close" to a trade pact, even as Treasuries hold on to most of their two-week surge.

 "Markets are relatively optimistic about a phase one trade deal happening, but obviously there's more uncertainty until President Trump and President Xi sit down and sign something more formal," said Yung-Yu Ma, chief investment strategist at BMO Wealth Management.

 Elsewhere, China was planning a record sale of sovereign bonds in dollars, with a potential $6 billion offering, according to people familiar with the discussions.
-West Texas-grade oil futures drifted higher.
+West Texas-grade oil futures drifted.
 Bitcoin dropped as much as 11% before paring the decline.

 These are the main moves in markets:

---The Dow Jones Industrial Average advanced 0.7% to 28,065.39, the highest on record with the biggest gain in more than a week.
+- The Dow Jones Industrial Average advanced 0.5% to 28,018.94, the highest in a week on the biggest gain in more than a week.

---The Nasdaq Composite index surged 1.3% to 8,632.49, the highest on record with the largest jump in more than six weeks.
+- The Nasdaq Composite Index surged 1.2% to 8,620.67, the highest on record with the largest jump in almost six weeks.

---The MSCI All-Country World index advanced 0.7% to 547.17, the highest in 22 months on the biggest gain in more than a week.
+- The MSCI All-Country World Index advanced 0.7% to 546.95, the highest in 22 months on the biggest gain in more than a week.

---The Bloomberg Dollar Spot index was little changed at 1,207.43, hitting the highest in six weeks with its fifth straight advance.
+- The Bloomberg Dollar Spot Index was little changed at 1,207.20, hitting the highest in six weeks with its fifth straight advance.

---The Japanese yen depreciated 0.3% to 108.94 per dollar, the weakest in almost two weeks on the largest fall in more than a week.
+- The Japanese yen depreciated 0.2% to 108.89 per dollar, the weakest in almost two weeks on the largest fall in more than a week.

---The yield on two-year Treasuries declined one basis point to 1.62%.
+- The yield on two-year Treasuries fell one basis point to 1.62%.

---Britain's 10-year yield fell one basis point to 0.696%, the lowest in more than three weeks.
+- Britain's 10-year yield dipped one basis point to 0.691%, the lowest in more than three weeks.